Tiberius: Early reign

-The Senate convened on 17 September, to validate Tiberius's position as Princeps and, as it had done with Augustus before, grant him its powers.
-Tiberius already had the administrative and political powers of the Princeps, but he lacked the titles of "Augustus" and Pater Patriae ("Father of the country"), and refused the Civic Crown.
-Like Augustus before him, Tiberius may have sought to represent himself as a reluctant yet devoted public servant, no more than an ordinary citizen who wanted to serve the state and people to the best of his ability.but his refusal of these titular, quasi-religious honours, and his reluctance to accept the full powers of a princeps were taken as insults to the elite who offered them; signs of hypocrisy, not humility.
+On 17 September Tiberius called the Senate in order to validate his position as Princeps, and, as had Augustus before him, grant himself its powers.
+Tiberius already had the administrative and political powers of the Princeps, but he lacked the titles of Augustus and Pater Patriae ("Father of the country"), and refused the Civic Crown.
+Like Augustus before him, Tiberius may have sought to represent himself as a reluctant yet devoted public servant, no more than an ordinary citizen who wanted to serve the state and people to the best of his ability, but his refusal of these titular, quasi-religious honours, and his reluctance to accept the full powers of a princeps were taken as insults to the elite who offered them; signs of hypocrisy, not humility.
 According to Tacitus, Tiberius derided the Senate as "men fit to be slaves".
 Antagonism between Tiberius and his senate seems to have been a feature of his rule.
 In his first few years as emperor, Tiberius seems to have wanted the Senate to act alone, with no reference to him or his responsibilities as "first Senator".
 His direct orders were rather vague, inspiring debates on what he actually meant, rather than passing his legislation.

 Germanicus

-The Roman legions in Pannonia and Germania had not been paid the bonuses promised them by Augustus, and showed early signs of mutiny when it was clear that a response from Tiberius was not forthcoming.
+The Roman legions in Pannonia and Germania had not been paid the bonuses promised to them by Augustus, and showed early signs of mutiny when it was clear that a response from Tiberius was not forthcoming.

 Germanicus and Tiberius's son, Drusus Julius Caesar, were dispatched with a small force to quell the uprising and bring the legions back in line.
 Germanicus took charge of the mutinous troops and led them on a short campaign across the Rhine into Germanic territory, promising that whatever treasure they could grab would count as their bonus.
 Germanicus's forces took over all the territory between the Rhine and the Elbe.
 They took control of the Teutoburg forest, where three Roman legions and their auxiliary cohorts, led by Publius Quinctilius Varus, had been annihilated by Germanic tribes several years before.
 Germanicus took back the legionary standards lost in that disaster, saving them from the disgrace of captivity.
-These bold and successful actions increased Germanicus' already high popular standing.
+These bold and successful actions increased Germanicus's already high popular standing.
 After his return to Rome, Germanicus was awarded a full triumph, which he celebrated in AD 17.
-It was the first full triumph held since Augustus' own in 29 BC.
+It was the first full triumph held since Augustus's own in 29 BC.